Lawrenc3X/Koch-Snowflake/README.md

 Controls:
  - WASD to move endpoint of snowflake
  - Left and right arrows to increase or decrese the number of iterations
- - Squint really hard to see the snowflake